Classifying phases protected by matrix product operator symmetries using matrix product states: Examples

-In general, the possible phases invariant under an MPO symmetry of $Rep(G)$ are characterized by the subgroups of $G$ and their second cohomology group \cite{etingof2003finite}.
+In general, the possible phases that are MPO symmetric of $Rep(G)$ are characterized by the subgroups of $G$ and their second cohomology group \cite{etingof2003finite}.
 All the subgroups of $S_3$ have trivial second cohomology group, so in this case every phase is characterized by a subgroup $H\subset S_3$ only.
 Moreover, the MPS blocks can be associated to the elements of the category $Rep(H)$, the irreps of $H$: see \cite{etingof2003finite}.
 Let us consider the different subgroups $H$ of $S_3$ and study their phases:

 \begin{itemize} \item $H= \mathbb{Z}_1$.
 In this case there is only one block, labelled $s$, in the MPS.
 The block $s$ is invariant under the action of the MPO blocks $1$ and $\psi$ and it transforms as $\pi{\cdot} s = 2 s$ under the action of the block $\pi$.
 We notice that this does not contradict the fact that a non-trivial MPO cannot have unique ground state, as derived in section \ref{nonuniqueGS}, since we assume that every action has multiplicity one.
-The $L$-symbols describing this phase can be chosen the same as the $L$-symbols in the $\mathcal{M}_{TY}$ phase restricted to the $s$ block.
+The $L$-symbols describing this phase can be chosen to be the same as the $L$-symbols in the $\mathcal{M}_{TY}$ phase restricted to the $s$ block.

 \item $H= \mathbb{Z}_2$.
 This phase is characterized by two MPS blocks, $x$ and $y$, and the action of the MPO blocks is given by: